kexinhuang12345/DeepPurpose/README.md

 [Video tutorial](https://www.youtube.com/watch?v=ghUyZknxq5o) to install Binder.

 We recommend to install it locally since Binder needs to be refreshed every time launching.
-To install locally, you can install from `pip`:
+To install locally, we recommend to install from `pip`:

 ### `pip`